guypayeur/oanda-robot/README.md

 ## Usage

-To run the robot, you will need to provide a few pieces of information from your TD Ameritrade Developer account.
+To run the robot, you will need to provide a few pieces of information from your ~~TD Ameritrade~~ oanda Developer account.
 The following items are need for authentication:

-- Client ID: Also, called your consumer key, this was provided when you registered an app with the TD Ameritrade Developer platform.
+- Client ID: Also, called your consumer key, this was provided when you registered an app with the ~~TD Ameritrade~~ oanda Developer platform.
 An example of a client ID could look like the following `MMMMYYYYYA6444VXXXXBBJC3DOOOO`.

-- Redirect URI: Also called the callbakc URL or redirect URL, this was specified by you when you regiestered your app with the TD Ameritrade Developer platform.
+- Redirect URI: Also called the callbakc URL or redirect URL, this was specified by you when you regiestered your app with the ~~TD Ameritrade~~ oanda Developer platform.
 Here is an example of a redirect URI <https://localhost/mycallback>

 - Credentials Path: This is a file path that will point to a JSON file where your state info will be saved.
 Keep in mind that it is okay if it points to a non-existing file as once you run the script the file will be auto generated.
 For example,